 Any dividend unclaimed after a period of 10 years from the date on which it became payable shall, if the Directors so resolve, be forfeited and cease to remain owing by the Company.

-The dividends declared by the Board during the period are detailed on page 6.
+The dividends declared by the Board during the period are detailed above.

 Please refer to Note 18 for dividends declared after the period end.